gengstrand/clojure-news-feed/README.md

 A CLI tool that queries either elastic search or solr performance statistics and writes out per time period metrics to the console.

+### mobile/feed

+A cross mobile platform GUI for the news feed micro-service that uses the Ionic Framework.

 ## License

 Copyright © 2013 - 2017 Glenn Engstrand